Design and Technology

 - At Portfields, each year group has a garden plot and takes ownership and responsibility for cultivating the relevant crops, which can then be used in food technology projects.

-- At Portfields, we will ensure the delivery of design and technology projects with a clear structure.
+- At Portfields, we will ensure the delivery of Design and Technology projects with a clear structure.
 Children will undertake construction, mechanics (including electrical circuits), textiles and food technology topics.
-Each project will follow: research, design, make and evaluate process.
+Each project will follow the research, design, make and evaluate process.